-TAKE SDS 3340, THE CAREER CLASS
+TAKE SDS 3340, INTRO TO CAREER DEVELOPMENT

 SDS 3340: Introduction to Career Development provides an opportunity to learn and develop the necessary skills to engage in life and career planning.
-It is a variable credit course and can be taken for one, two, or three credit hours.
-For more information, visit career.fsu.edu/students/plan-your-career.
+It is a variable credit course, meaning it can be taken for one, two, or three credit hours.
+For more information, visit career. fsu.edu/undergraduate-students/plan-your-career.